-The aim of the TT Legacy programme is to raise awareness, provide solutions and motivate engagement of the table tennis community in the three fields of sustainability*: Economic, Environmental and Social.
+The aim of the TT Legacy programme is to raise awareness, provide solutions and motivate engagement of the table tennis community in the three fields of sustainability*: People, Planet and Profit

 Table tennis events and clubs are hosted and embedded within a community.